3ofcoins/jetpack/README.md

 ### Configuring the system

-First, build Jetpack and install it system-wide or in-place.
-The [INSTALL.md](INSTALL.md) document contains the installation instructions.
+First, build Jetpack and install it (see the [INSTALL.md](INSTALL.md) document for installation instructions).

 You will obviously need a ZFS pool for Jetpack's datasets.
 By default, Jetpack will create a `zroot/jetpack` dataset and mount it at